 The University of Mississippi – Marijuana Research

-Status: Medical use only.
+Status: Medical use only, approved in 2018 but still not implemented.
 Casual possession of small amounts is decriminalized in some jurisdictions.
 Industrial hemp is also working its way through legislation.

 Licensed Providers by City